4d/docs/docs/API/IMAPTransporterClass.md

 |$answered |Boolean  |True to remove the "answered" flag from the message|
 |$deleted |Boolean | True to remove the "deleted" flag from the message|

+The `keywords` parameter also supports custom keywords.
+They must respect this rule: the keyword must be a case-insensitive string excluding control chars and space and can not include any of these characters: `( ) { ] % * " \`

-Note that False values are ignored.
+>* Note that False values are ignored.

 **Returned object**